Score Interpretation

 What a Consistent High Online Score Does Tell You

-Despite these caveats, a high online IQ score — particularly one that appears consistently across multiple clean sessions — is meaningful signal.
-It indicates that your fluid reasoning performance on matrix-style items is genuinely strong, your processing speed under time pressure is above average, and your pattern recognition abilities compare favourably to the test’s norming population.
+Despite the caveats, a high online IQ score — particularly one that appears consistently across multiple clean sessions — is meaningful signal.
+It indicates that your fluid reasoning on matrix-style items is genuinely strong, your processing speed under time pressure is above average, and your pattern recognition compares favourably to the norming population.
 That is useful information even if it does not constitute a formal qualification.
+For a deeper look at accuracy and reliability, see the IQ test accuracy guide or the IQ score chart.

-Reach 130+ (Very Superior)
+Reach IQ 130+ (Very Superior)

 75th